Azim-Mia/backend-express-village-project/README.md

 First thing you need to know node.js and express.
 Mongodb and mongoose must be expart.
 2nd step:
  git repository access project to use the project.
+ then
+ 1.npm install
- then 1.  npm install   2.smtp username setup
+ 2.smtp username setup
  3. smtp password setup
  4. server port setup
  5.Gongoose setup